nleake/nleake/README.md

 ### More about me 🧐
 ---
-- I believe that working in small, balanced teams can help achieve meaningful results quickly.
+- I believe that small, balanced teams can achieve meaningful results quickly.
 - Cruft and clutter make me cringe.
 - I love coffee and learning from others.
-- I'm currently working on my digital illustration skills and teaching myself React.
 - One thing I've been putting is off starting my own web comic.